Skip to main content

 • “Good campaign, community missions are coming out regularly, and at the time of writing this review, more guns and blocks are being added every week or so!”

-• “The only downside I give is that the 'fortress' maps are rather repetitive — but that is not really a complaint, just a desire for more complexity in some of the missions.”
+• “The only downside I give is that the 'fortress' maps are rather repetitive, but that is more a desire for more complexity in some of the missions rather than a complaint.”

 • optimization